Learn about actual and potential costs

 Buyers should reference the Buying-Decision Scorecard section of this report for additional information regarding selection criteria.

-Buyers should state the date by which vendors need to submit their proposals.
+Buyers should state the date by which vendors must submit their proposals.

 Buyers should include when they expect the electronic medical records software to be implemented in their operations.